ciernialab/MicrogliaMorphology2/README.md

-Determine single-cell area range (user input required)
+Determine single-cell area range (user input required).
+Either uses an example image, or skip the use of a test image and enter the area range manually.

 </summary>